DatabricksFactory/databricks-migration/README.md

 - Min Workers (Default value is 1)
 - Max Workers (Default value is 5)
 - Notebook Path (URI path of the notebooks to be uploaded)
-- Ctrl_Syntax_Type (Default value is 'DeltaLiveTable') - Select either DeltaLiveTable or DeltaTable syntax notebooks to be imported
+- ctrlSyntaxType (Default value is 'DeltaLiveTable') - Select either DeltaLiveTable or DeltaTable syntax notebooks to be imported
-- Ctrl_Import_Notebook (Default value is 'RawFileSource') - Select which source notebook to be imported from the syntax parameter you selected above.
+- ctrlSourceNotebook (Default value is 'RawFileSource') - Select which source notebook to be imported from the syntax parameter you selected above.

 2. Click **'Review + Create'**.